sighupio/fury-kubernetes-monitoring/katalog/prometheus-adapter/README.md

 - Metrics are scraped from Prometheus every `1m`

 ## Deployment
-You can deploy prometheus-adapter by running the following command in the root of the project:
+You can deploy prometheus-adapter by running the following command:

 ```shell
 kustomize build katalog/prometheus-adapter | kubectl apply -f -